dave-ct/ai_object_plus_water/README.md

 ```
 **Confusion Matrix**
 ![Confusion Matrix A2](docs/images/a2_confusion_matrix.png)

+To see an evaluation of the orignal Yolov8n vs the Qunatized version see [Yolov8n Quantized Evaluation](docs/model_comparison.md)

 Note - In the future will create larger pigeon dataset and then my own squirrel one (the exsiting squirrel one already had
 augmentation so repeated images whereas the ones I created where all unique images) as that was not best quailty data.